aa2mz/Tiny-Radio/README.md

 Radio Software for high frequency electronics

 ## Purpose:
-Feature rich digital VFO software is provied that can be configured "at run time" so that people can use it for their own ham radio projects without needing to know how to program.
+To provide feature rich digital VFO software that can be completely configured "at run time."
-On the other hand, all code is provided so that those inclined to can modify it for their own purposes.
+This is not yet completely achieved so early adopters will likely have some experience with the Arduino IDE used to compile new versions.

 ## Features:
-- One or two clock sources for either a direction conversion or superheterodyne radio by controlling an si5351.
+- One or two clock sources for either a direction conversion or superheterodyne radio.
 - **USB, LSB, CW, AM and digital modes.** Automatic IF shifting as required.
 - selection of up to 4 IF filters with user defined center frequencies, band widths and IF shifts.
 - selection of up to 8 bandpass filters.